plutov/slack-stranger-bot/README.md

  - User opens conversation with Stranger Bot.
  - Types `hi`.
  - Stranger Bot finds random active user who doesn't participate currently in Stranger conversation.
- - Bot will forward all next messages sent by user to Bot to the Stranger user.
+ - Bot will forward all next messages sent by the user to Stranger Bot to the user.
 Without mentioning who sent this message.
  - Any user can type `bye` to finish the conversation, and type `hi` again to start a new random one.

 ### Anonymous messages to the channel

-You can send private message to the Bot started with channel name to send message to the channel.
+You can send private message to the Stranger Bot started with channel name to send message to the channel.

- - Add bot to the channel.
+ - Add Stranger Bot to the channel.
  - Send `#channel-name message` to the Bot in private conversation.

 ### Run Stranger

- - Create App in Slack and copy `token`
+ - Create Slack App and get API token
  - Install [Docker](https://docs.docker.com/engine/installation/)
  - Build Bot `docker build -t stranger .`
  - Run Bot `docker run stranger -e SLACK_TOKEN=<token>`
- - If you don't want to build it run `docker run pltvs/stranger -e SLACK_TOKEN=<token>`

 ### Run Unit Tests